regenwatchdog/regenwatchdog.github.io/_estates/sutton/suttoncourt.md

 coordinates:
   - -0.1901,51.3577
 ---
+Circa 150 homes have been earmarked for potential demolition at the Sutton Court estate.

 The Sutton Court estate is one of five estates listed in [Sutton's Local Plan (2018)](https://drive.google.com/file/d/1MdX6GlaHDoBdG6CTsvjFaIuPtIa9id5O/view) for potential redevelopment:

 ![](/images/suttonplan.png)